 With these simple tips, you can easily use video for induction training and inject culture, personality and engagement into the few days and weeks of your new employees.

-Tribal Habits, of course, makes the process of using video for induction training even easier.
+Tribal Habits makes the process of using video for induction training even easier.

 In addition to the amazing Narration element, we also have an excellent Video element.